Vauxhall Velox: Velox PA S (1957–59)

 At the 1957 London Motor Show Vauxhall presented radically new Velox and Cresta models: these would come to be known as the PA versions, being the first of the P series.
 Particularly eye catching was the new wrap-around windscreen; combined with a three part rear window it created an airy passenger cabin providing exceptional all round visibility, Like the Cresta on which it was based, the PA Velox took styling cues from the 1957 Buick Special.
-The back of the Velox was graced by tail fins, a Detroit inspired trend already taken up by the car's Ford rival, and which would in the next two years be followed also by UK rival BMC, and such European competitors as Fiat, and Peugeot.
+The back of the Velox was graced by tail fins, a Detroit inspired trend already taken up by the car's Ford rival, and which would in the next two years be followed also by UK rival BMC, and such European competitors as the Fiat 2100 and Peugeot 404.
+Opel was also offering a similarly sized and styled car at the time, the Opel Kapitän P1.
 On the inside the new Velox also followed US practice of combining a front bench seat with a column-shift gear lever, continuing a trend that dates back to the first Velox models of 1948.
 Velox models were also assembled at the General Motors Holden plants throughout Australia, and the General Motors New Zealand plant in Petone, north of Wellington.
 The Wyvern was replaced by the new Victor model line which was also built in the New Zealand plant.
 Specially engineered versions of the Velox were built for use by the NZ Traffic Police.

 Minor modifications to the car's six-cylinder engine raised power output to 83 bhp (61 kW).
 As before, the Cresta was distinguished from the Velox model by superior levels of equipment and also a two-tone paint finish.

 Velox PA SY (1959–60)

-The Velox PA received its first facelift in October 1959 when the front grill was enlarged and the three-piece rear window was replaced by a single wrap-around window.
+The Velox PA received its first facelift in October 1959 when the front grille was enlarged and the three-piece rear window was replaced by a single wrap-around window.
 Technical improvements had to await the 1960 facelift, however.